vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/page.md

 ---
 ```

-You must have noticed that those fields are similar with the [Site Config](./config.md#site-config) in the [Config File](./config.md#config-file).
+You must have noticed that those fields are similar with the Site Config in Config File.
 You can override `lang`, `title`, `description`, etc., of current page via frontmatter.
 So you can take frontmatter as page scope config.

 Also, VuePress has built-in support for some frontmatter fields, and your theme may have its own special frontmatter, too.

 ::: tip

 Check out the [Frontmatter Reference](https://v2.vuepress.vuejs.org/reference/frontmatter.md) for a full list of VuePress built-in frontmatter.

 Check out the [Default Theme > Frontmatter Reference](https://v2.vuepress.vuejs.org/reference/default-theme/frontmatter.md) for the frontmatter of default theme.

 :::

 ## Content